jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

     </bean>

 This bean extends the out-of-the-box “value” evaluator and provides properties specific to our needs.
-In this case, the “accessor” is the name of the property the evaluator needs to inspect.
+In this case, the `accessor` is the name of the property the evaluator needs to inspect.
 The comparator does a string comparison against the value of “true”.
 Note the use of “someco” in the bean ID.
 This is another place where you want to make